yousefakbar/toc.nvim/README.md

 # Overview

-`yousefakbar-toc.nvim` is a Neovim plugin that allows users to navigate Markdown headings in the current buffer using a Telescope picker.
+`toc.nvim` is a Neovim plugin that allows users to navigate Markdown headings in the current buffer using a Telescope picker.
 With this plugin, you can quickly jump to any heading in your document, enhancing productivity and ease of navigation.

 # Features